WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

    > Keep the lab environment running for the next lab.

-**Results**: After completing this exercise, you will have reset a computer account, and resolved computer account issues.
+**Results**: After completing this exercise, you'll have reset a computer account, and resolved computer account issues.